 THE BEST IN HEALTH AND SAFETY

-Our Health Lodge is staffed by a certified EMT, and every week the University of Tennessee loans a university doctor to help tend to any injuries and illnesses.
-In case of emergency, we also have a direct satellite link to the University of Tennessee Hospital.
+Our Health Lodge is staffed through the week by physicians through a collaboration with the University of Tennessee Health Science Center’s Department of Family Medicine; on the weekends, camp is served by a certified EMT.
+In case of emergency, we also have a direct satellite link to the University of Tennessee Medical Center.